csb21jb/Teen-Cybercamp/README.md

 ## **Installation Steps**

 ### **1. Update and Install Basic Tools**
-Log in as the root user on your new Debian machine and run the following command:
+This install script is designed for either Ubuntu or Debian.
+Note: Ubunut let the docker containers to utlize all of your resources so you will have to manually limit the docker containers to not hog up your system resources - recommend using Debian.
+Log in as the root user:
 ```bash
 apt update && apt upgrade -y && apt install wget -y
 ```

 ### **2. Run the Cyber Bootcamp Installation Script**
-Use `wget` to download and execute the installation script:
+Use `wget` to download and execute the installation script.
+You can also just git clone this project, but the below script is meant for the github challenged.
 ```bash
 wget -qO- https://raw.githubusercontent.com/csb21jb/Teen-Cybercamp/refs/heads/main/master_install.sh | bash
 ```